Recreating Lizzie Bennet’s Brown Frolicking Frock

 Six Things to Do Instead of Being on Your Phone

 Our phones.
 They do so much for us.
-They’re our alarm clocks in the morning, they allow us to check on a late family member or friend when they don’t come home on time, and they make it possible to capture special moments with just one press of the screen.
-It’s never been so easy to watch a video tutorial on how to replace a driver’s-side car shock that was destroyed by an unavoidable pothole exactly five-hundred feet deep; a pothole so stealthy and evil, it maliciously calls your name every time you have to drive by it again, a pothole that will now and forever haunt you in your dreams. . .
+They’re our alarm clocks in the morning, they allow us to check on a late family member or friend when they don’t come home on time, and they make it possible to capture special moments with a press of the screen.
+It’s never been so easy to watch a video tutorial on how to replace a driver’s-side car shock that was destroyed by an unavoidable pothole exactly five-hundred feet deep; a pothole so stealthy and evil, it maliciously calls your name every time you have to drive by it again, a pothole that will now and forever haunt you in your dreams. . . not like that ever happened or anything.

 But this post is not about potholes. . . back to the original topic: our phones are capable of so much that they can easily become a main focus in our lives.
-We can depend on them way too much and eventually think of them as a necessity of life.
-The reason they were created in the first place was to allow easier communication between people, but in the cellphone’s journey to 2022, its purpose seems to have changed.
+We can depend on them too much and eventually consider them a necessity of life.
+The reason they were created in the first place was to allow easier communication between people, but in the cellphone’s journey to 2022, it might be doing somewhat of the opposite.

 I don’t know if this happens to you, but I’ve noticed that any time there’s a lull in the day or when I’m just sitting and waiting for something (like in the car or a waiting room), I open my phone to waste time.
 Apps like Instagram, Pinterest, and YouTube (among many others) are specially designed to keep its audience’s attention from the first moment we open it, and we often end up giving them too much of our precious time.
 It’s hard not to automatically use our phones to distract ourselves, whether we want to be distracted or not.
 It just becomes a habit, a way of going about our day.
 We open our phone and who knows what time it will be when we finally look up again.
 Today, smartphones are created to be addictive and there’s never been a time in history when so much of the population is just sitting, distracted by such a large amount of fruitless digital content.